 Dating someone with depression can be draining if you don’t have realistic expectations.
 Ultimately, you may not be able to help your partner by yourself, and hoping to “cure” them may result in disappointment.

 It can be possible to take your partner’s depressive episodes personally, which may lead to arguments.
 Try to keep in mind that their depression and its symptoms aren’t personal, and even if your partner may seem distant, it might not reflect how they truly feel about the relationship.

 However, depression is never a reason for someone to hurt you or act in abusive ways.

+Although depression can affect a person’s mood in surprising ways, it is never an excuse for abusive or violent behavior.
 Whether your partner is depressed or not, be aware of the signs of toxic relationships and toxic relationship cycles.
-If you keep cycling through relationship problems, emotional ups and downs, or abusive behavior, it’s better to call it quits.
+If you keep cycling through relationship problems, emotional ups-and-downs, or abusive behavior, it might be time to call it quits.

 FAQ on Depression and Dating

 If you struggle with depression, dating can help you get out of your comfort zone.
 It can also help you face any fears or negative beliefs you may have about dating and relationships.

 It’s important to check in with yourself throughout the dating process.
 Take your time, and don’t rush yourself.
 If dating seems to trigger more negativity or hopelessness, stop and reassess.
 You can also discuss your concerns with a therapist.